harvestcore/upgote/doc/architecture-workflows.md

 Possible scenarios:

 - **User performs a request to HarvestCCode**: The API handles that request and issues an event to the Handler.
+Finally issues a log event.

 ## Handler